cmower/FRI-Client-SDK_Cpp/README.md

 This repo contains the FRI client SDK provided by KUKA for LBR models.
 A cmake alternative for building the client and examples is provided to easily integrate it into other projects.

+# Important notice

+**THIS IS NOT A KUKA PRODUCT.**

+[@cmower](https://github.com/cmower) is not affiliated with KUKA.

+The two zip files are as provided by KUKA with the LRB robots, the code contained in them is unchanged.

 # Support

 The following versions of FRI are currently supported: